Infinitifall/4chv/README.md

 # FAQs

-- **What is this program doing?**
+### What is this program doing?

 It downloads threads from [4chan's public api](https://github.com/4chan/4chan-API) to a `threads` folder and creates html files such as `sci.html` and `g.html` which you can view in your browser.

-- **How do I add boards?**
+### How do I add/remove boards?

 Edit the `boards.txt` file and add one board per line.

-- **Why is downloading so slow?**
+### Why is downloading so slow?

 A new thread is downloaded every two seconds, which is within 4chan's api rate limit.
 Unfortunately this means you will have to wait a few minutes the very first time to see a good number of threads.

-- **How is quality calculated?**
+### How is quality calculated?

 Threads and replies are sorted on the basis of points and the amount of discussion they generate.
-The points a thread or reply gets depends on the words it uses, with unique words getting higher points and common words getting lower points.
-Points are also recursively added from replies.
-Low quality replied are minimized.
+The points a thread or reply gets depends on its words - unique words get higher points, common words get lower points.
+Points are also (invisibly) added from quote replies.
+Low quality replies are minimized by default, providing a distraction free browsing experience.

-- **How do I uninstall this?**
+### How do I uninstall this?

 Simply delete the folder, everything is self contained.